rox-streuli/Functional-Blackjack-Game/README.md

 # Functional-Blackjack-Game
 Simple Blackjack game using only functions.
-## Adapted game from 100 Days of Code - The Complete Python Pro Bootcamp
+## Adapted game from 100 Days of Code - The Complete Python Pro Bootcamp (Dr. Angela Yu)
-Creator Dr. Angela Yu

 ### Our Blackjack House Rules

 The deck is unlimited in size.